QuantumTux/Effluvia/StarFleetBattles/README.md

 For freighter captains, calling the cops wasn't always an option.
 This skid adds defensive capability to help a ship fend off attacks.

 ### SFB-Rule-RepairSkid-By-DavidBank.pdf
-Frontier planets and colony worlds often needed to repair ships that could not land on the planet.
+Frontier planets and less-developed colony worlds often needed to repair ships that could not land on the planet.
 A Repair Skid let a freighter captain bring services to these places.

 </details>